-Children aside, your pet is probably the most precious piece of cargo you will be taking on your cross country relocation.
-Our furry friends are a part of the family, so it is up to us to make sure the cross country move is as safe and easy for them as possible.
-Moving pets around the country can be done by car or plane, and some agencies specialize in pet moving services.
+Children aside, your pet is probably the most precious piece of cargo you will be taking on your cross-country relocation.
+Our furry friends are a part of the family, so it is up to us to make sure the cross-country move is as safe and easy for them as possible.
+You can move pets across the country can be done by car or plane, and some agencies specialize in pet moving services.
 However, since most people choose to move their pets themselves, and often by car, we gathered some advice on how to make your pet’s road trip as safe, comfortable and stress-free as can be.

 Schedule an appointment at the vet to do a check-up and make sure your pet’s vaccinations are up to date.
 While you’re there, be sure to get all your pet’s health documentation and records and inquire about sedation.
 Most veterinarians do not recommend sedating pets for travel purposes.
 However, each pet has individual needs, and it is best to get an expert opinion.
 Ask your vet if they can recommend a colleague in the city to which you are relocating.

 Make sure you have a sizeable stock of your pet’s favorite food and snacks.
 Some brands are harder to find in different parts of the country, and trying out new choices of food while traveling or adjusting to a new locale is not a good idea.
 Pack meal size portions of dry food in small bags for the road trip, and have some snacks at the ready.